 Structural unemployment describes a form of unemployment that arises from a mismatch between the skills offered by workers and the skills demanded by employers.
 This situation usually occurs because of changes in demographics, industrial reorganization, or technological innovation.
-To adapt to those changes, firms constantly need new skills while some existing skills become outdated.
-As a result, some workers will find it hard to get a new job, because their skill set is simply not needed anymore.
+To adapt to those changes, firms always need new skills while some existing skills become outdated.
+As a result, some workers will find it hard to get a new job because their skill set is not needed anymore.

 Cyclical unemployment is a form of unemployment that relates to cyclical trends in the business cycle.
-Whenever the economy contracts (i.e. falls into a recession) unemployment increases, because firms have to lay off workers in order to cut costs.
+Whenever the economy contracts (i.e., falls into a recession) unemployment increases because firms have to lay off workers to cut costs.
 However, cyclical unemployment is temporary.
 That means, once the recession is over, many of the workers have a good chance to find another job in the same field.

 Frictional unemployment describes a form of unemployment that arises due to workers who are in the process of moving between jobs.
-This includes workers who voluntarily quit their job to look for a better one, people who are on job search because they just recently moved to a new area, etc. There are plenty of reasons why people move from one job to another.
-Therefore, it is important to note that frictional unemployment can never be fully eliminated.
+This includes workers who voluntarily quit their job to look for a better one, people who are on job-search because they just recently moved to a new area, etc. There are plenty of reasons why people move from one job to another.
+Therefore, it is essential to note that frictional unemployment can never be entirely eliminated.
 The reason for this is that in reality, information is always imperfect.
-This makes the process of finding a job complicated and time consuming.
+This makes the process of finding a job complicated and time-consuming.

 For example, let’s assume you just moved to a new state.
 You are looking for a job in your particular field of employment.
-To do this, you may ask friends and family, search online or scan your local newspaper for job ads.
-Meanwhile, companies who are looking to hire new employees have to post job ads, wait for applications and then screen the applicants thoroughly.
-This takes a lot of time and therefore makes it impossible to eliminate frictional unemployment.
+To do this, you may ask friends and family, search online, or scan your local newspaper for job ads.
+Meanwhile, companies who are looking to hire new employees have to post job ads, wait for applications, and then screen the applicants thoroughly.
+That takes a lot of time and therefore makes it impossible to eliminate frictional unemployment.